 Chan collaborates frequently with his brother Caleb.
-Together they are Chan Sounds, a composition duo specializing in music for TV, film and animations.
-Please visit www.chansounds.com for their work.
+Together they are Chan Sounds, a composition duo specializing in music for TV and film.
 They also partner to form experimental band Heis.
+Recent works include two seasons of Hatchimals animated shorts for Spinmaster as well as Lifetime and Hallmarks feature scores.
+Please visit www.chansounds.com for more of their work.

 As an active performing and session cellist, Chan has made contributions to dozens of albums, most notably with artists Jordan Klassen, Dear Rouge, and Zaac Pick.
 In the last few years, he has also toured Europe and North America, performing in London, Munich, and Montreal amongst other major cities.
 Highlights include performances at the Reeperbahn festival in Germany, the Vinyl Café tour, as well as in Ottawa’s National Art Center.